mateoltd/py-fusion/README.md

 To manage cached folders, go to Edit > Manage Cached Empty Folders in the menu.

+#### Hidden Files

+By default, hidden files (like .DS_Store on macOS or files with the hidden attribute on Windows) are skipped during the merge operation.
+You can change this behavior in two ways:

+- In the GUI: Toggle the "Include Hidden Files" option in the Options menu
+- In the CLI: Use the `--include-hidden` flag when running the command

 ### Command Line Options

 ```bash